pedroj/d3Network_test/README.md

 d3Network_test
 ==============

-Tests for using d3Network with bipartite networks.
+Web pages for the tests using d3Network with bipartite networks.